News outlets scramble to set up technical workarounds in response to Russian censorship

 VPNs can help users circumvent Internet restrictions and are already widely used in China — where Internet access has long been restricted by a “Great Firewall,” blocking Facebook, Twitter, the New York Times, The Washington Post and other Western media sites.
 In a post on its website Saturday, RFE/RL directed people to nthlink — a free VPN service supported by the Open Technology Fund.
 RFE also provided a link to their website on the TOR browser, which allows users to search the Web anonymously, and encouraged people to join their channel on Telegram, an encrypted messaging platform that Russia tried to ban in 2018.

 Circumventing censorship is sometimes low-tech.
 In China, social media users have taken to posting upside-down screenshots of articles on platforms such as Weibo (akin to Twitter).
 Russian readers still have access to RFE/RL’s newsletter “The Week In Russia,” for instance, because email has not been restricted.
-The BBC announced on Wednesday that it would use shortwave radio, a technology used during the Cold War, to broadcast four hours of news each day in Ukraine and parts of Russia.
+The BBC announced Wednesday that it would use shortwave radio, a technology used during the Cold War, to broadcast four hours of news each day in Ukraine and parts of Russia.

 The blockade of Western media comes amid a week of increased restrictions: Russia shut down many of its own independent media outlets, including Echo Moscow, TV Rain and Meduza.
 Some journalists have fled the country.